CMSC 178DA | Week 11 · Session 1

 Pre-processing

 Fix the data before training.
-Rebalance datasets, remove proxy features, use synthetic oversampling (SMOTE).
+Rebalance datasets, remove proxy features, use synthetic oversampling (SMOTE — generates synthetic minority-class samples by interpolating between existing ones).

 In-processing

 Fix the algorithm.
-Add fairness constraints to the loss function, use adversarial debiasing, or fair representation learning.
+Add fairness constraints to the loss function, use adversarial debiasing (train an adversary to detect demographic info from predictions — penalize the model if it leaks), or fair representation learning.

 Post-processing